Solution of the Mayan Calendar Enigma: Mayan model of naked-eye astronomy

 The level of sophistication displayed in the Dresden Codex suggests the high astronomical proficiency of Mayan priests-astronomers.
 It is therefore reasonable to assume that the Maya measured the synodic periods of the five planets Mercury, Venus, Mars, Jupiter and Saturn visible by naked-eye observation of the night sky.
 Their canonic synodic periods are given in Table \ref{SP}.
-Evidence of their use has been found in different Mayan Codices for Mercury, Venus and Mars, but it is unclear whether they tracked the movements of Jupiter and Saturn.
-(Bricker 2011:163, 367, 847) The three relevant lunar months are the two lunar semesters of 177 and 178 days (6 Moon synodic periods) and the pentalunex of 148 days (5 Moon synodic periods), parameters used for the prediction of solar/lunar eclipses in the Dresden Codex eclipse table.
-(Bricker 1983) From the prime factorizations of the 9 astronomical input parameters (Table \ref{SP}), we calculate the calendar super-number $\mathcal{N}$ defined as the least common multiple of the $P_i$'s:
+Evidence of their use has been found in different Mayan codices for Mercury, Venus and Mars [\onlinecite{Bricker2011_163}].
+References to Jupiter and Saturn have been found in some Maya texts [\onlinecite{Fox,Lounsbury1989,Aveni1994}] and their retrograde motions were associated to the Maya Katun cycle [\onlinecite{Milbrath}].
+The three relevant lunar months are the two lunar semesters of 177 and 178 days (6 Moon synodic periods) and the pentalunex of 148 days (5 Moon synodic periods), parameters used for the prediction of solar/lunar eclipses in the Dresden Codex eclipse table [\onlinecite{Bricker1983}].
+From the prime factorizations of the 9 astronomical input parameters (Table \ref{SP}), we calculate the calendar super-number $\mathcal{N}$ defined as the least common multiple of the $P_i$'s: